-379 Marlborough was built in 1880 by Vinal & Dodge, builders, for building contractor George Wheatland, Jr., for speculative sale, one of three contiguous houses (375-377-379 Marlborough) built at the same time and one of twelve contiguous houses (369-371-373-375-377-379-381-383-385-387-389-391 Marlborough) built for George Wheatland in 1879-1881, all twelve of the same design.
-He is shown as the owner of 375-379 Marlborough on the original building permit application for the three houses, dated April 9, 1880 (no architect is indicated).
+379 Marlborough was built in 1880 by Vinal & Dodge, masons, for building contractor George Wheatland, Jr., for speculative sale.
+It was one of three contiguous houses (375-377-379 Marlborough) built at the same time and one of twelve contiguous houses (369-371-373-375-377-379-381-383-385-387-389-391 Marlborough) built for George Wheatland, Jr., in 1879-1881.
+He is shown as the owner of 375-377-379 Marlborough on the original building permit application for the three houses, dated April 9, 1880 (one application for three houses).

 Susan Vincent died in 1923.

 During the 1923-1924 winter season, Susan Upham was joined at 379 Marlborough by Miss Marion McGregor Noyes and her niece, Miss Helen McGregor Noyes, the daughter of Edward P. Noyes and Jessie P. (Hill) Noyes.
 In 1920, they had lived at 29 River.
 They had moved to Brookline by the next season.

 By the 1924-1925 winter season, Miss Upham had been joined by a new companion, Miss Freda M. Morrison.
 They also maintained a home in Concord.

 Susan Upham and Freda Morrison continued to live at 379 Marlborough until about 1930, when they made Concord their permanent home.

 On March 18, 1930, 379 Marlborough was purchased from Susan Upham’s trust by real estate dealer George S. Maloof, and on May 1, 1930, it as acquired from him by Sarah (Doherty) Clougherty, the widow of Matthew J. Clougherty.
 She lived at 18 Ashburton Place, where she operated a lodging house.